Ofineo/Territory-maps/README.md

+#Map-it

+This application is to manage and visualize already created and stored maps in a server.

+###DEPENDENCIES

+- react-google-maps
+full API to support Google Maps for React.
+- react-sidebar
+React component to create a dockable sidebar.
+- escape-string-regexp
+Escape RegExp special characters.
+- recompose
+React utility belt for function components and higher-order components.
+- reactstrap
+Stateless React Components for Bootstrap 4.

+###3rd PARTY APIs

+- Google Maps API

+##BUILD AND TEST THE APPLICATION

+- To build the application run `npm install`.
+- To run the application run `npm start`.

+##OFFLINE USE TEST

+To check offline use you can install a simple http server [npm install simplehttpserver -g](https://www.npmjs.com/package/simplehttpserver).
+Build the application and run by simplehttpserver [directory].

+##STANDARD README INFORMATION FOR CREATE REACT APP

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>